gost-dom/browser/README.md

 with JavaScript, e.g., simple HTMX applications in Go, particularly combined with HTMX, a tech combination which is becoming increasingly popular.

-But there is still a lot to do before you can rely on this to test your web applications.
-So far, I've bade good progress is the result of too much spare time; but that will not last.
+But there is still a lot to build to support just the most relevant Web APIs.

+I've bade good progress because of too much spare time; but that will not last.

-If I could find enough sponsors, it could mean the difference between continued development, or death.
+If I could find enough sponsors, it could mean the difference between continued development, or death 😢

 ## Join the "community"